-ASSOCIATE can be used by the client only when requesting a DEVICE-TYPE that represents a printer.
+ASSOCIATE can be used by the client only when requesting a DEVICE-TYPE that represents a printer, and the specified device-name must be that of a terminal that was returned by the server in a previous DEVICE-TYPE IS <device-type> CONNECT <device-name> command.

 The ASSOCIATE command requests that this session be assigned the device-name of the printer that is paired with the terminal named in the request.
-If the device-type does not represent a printer, or if the device-name is not that of a terminal, then the server should deny the request.
-It is anticipated that the device-name specified in this request would be one returned by the server when accepting a previous terminal session request (see the IS command below).
-Since no means of authentication has been provided for, it is possible that the printer paired with the terminal specified in the ASSOCIATE command has already been assigned to some other Telnet session; in this case, the server should deny the request.
+If the device-type does not represent a printer, or if the device-name is not that of a terminal, then the server must deny the request.
+Also, if the server does not have defined a partner printer for the specified terminal, it must deny the request.